mohamed-em2m/Arabic-summarization-for-meeting/README.md

 # Arabic-summarization-for-meeting
 this project for Arabic summarization meeting the data was translated from sumsam and dialogsum
-# Finetuning BLOOM for Token Classification
+# Finetuning BLOOMZ for  messages summarization  in arabic

 **Information about BLOOM:**